HISPlayer/UnityVR-SDK/setup-guide.md

 #### HEVC_8K Scene

-This scene demonstrates high-resolution video playback using `ExternalSurface` mode.
+This scene demonstrates high-resolution video playback using **ExternalSurface**  render mode.

 #### 360° Scene

-This scene demonstrates 360° video playback using **RenderTexture** mode.
+This scene demonstrates 360° video playback using **RenderTexture** render mode.
 The `RenderScreen` GameObject uses a **Sphere** as its Mesh Filter and only has a **Mesh Renderer**.
 This is the recommended configuration for equirectangular projections.

 #### Ambisonic Audio Scene